 370 hectare Duncan’s Cove Nature Reserve is a coastal headland which extends to nearby Chebucto Head.
-Parking and access is poor and unmarked due to lack of action by the province to accommodate the many visitors.
+Parking and access is poor and unmarked due to lack of investment by the province to accommodate the many visitors.
 Respect the local residents by not clogging the road with parked cars and avoid illegally trespassing onto private land (see official boundaries).

 Duncan’s Cove is one of HRM’s top coastal hikes, if not the best.
 The astonishingly beautiful coastal barrens give way to rugged granite cliffs, pounded by the vast Atlantic Ocean surf.

 When gazing towards the ocean, you’re likely to see sun-bathing seals, coastal birds, and even distant whales on occasion.
 The area is also busy with boats and shipping traffic.
-Packing a pair of binoculars is wise.

-Late in summer is an ideal time to do this hike, as it is warmer and drier than the rest of the year.
+Late in summer is an ideal time to do this hike, as it is warmer and drier compared to the rest of the year.
 The cool ocean breeze can make temperatures significantly lower than the mainland.
 In spring and summer it takes on lots of colour as the green grass, flowers and blueberry bushes stretch as far as the eye can see.
 This large area of protected land and vast ocean view will have you struck by the scale of your surroundings any time of year.

 It’s difficult to get lost due to the barren nature of the land and the easily identifiable foot paths.
 Due to sensitive nature of the environment you should stick to these paths and leave the dog at home.
 Since this area is a sensitive nature reserve, please abide by the rules by not disturbing the area in any way.